 Valérie Pilcer, a graduate of the Paris École des Mines, was entrusted with various operational management duties by Société Générale from 1987, in both the international financial market division and in the Group Risk Management Department.
 She joined the Oddo Group in 2008 as Chief Risk Officer and then independent consulting company Pilcer & Associés in 2011.
-In 2012, she joined the MACIF Group as Head of Risk Management and the OFI Group's Executive Committee as Director of Innovation, Methods and Processes.
+In 2012, she joined the Macif Group as Head of Risk Management and the OFI Group's Executive Committee as Director of Innovation, Methods and Processes.
 Her expertise also extends to the financial field, with substantial experience in risk management.

-Paule Cellard, graduate of ESC Paris (Business School) and with a master's degree from the Paris Assas Law School, has held various operational roles in Corporate and Investment Banking, notably as Chief Executive Officer of Indosuez Private Banking Services from 2006 to 2009, then Global Head of Compliance at Crédit Agricole Corporate and Investment Bank until 2012.
-Since November 2012, she has been a Director and member of the Audit Committee of Crédit Agricole Private Banking Luxembourg and has founded the consulting firm KLEFI CONSEIL.
+Paule Cellard, graduate of ESC Paris (Business School) and with a master's degree from the Paris Assas Law School, has held various operational roles in Corporate and Investment Banking, in particular, between 2006 and 2009 she was CEO of Gestion Privée Indosuez, and was subsequently Global Director of Compliance for Crédit Agricole Corporate & Investment Bank, until 2012.
+Since November 2012, she has been a Director of Crédit Agricole Private Banking Luxembourg and since December 2015 has chaired the Audit Committee.
+She has also created her own consultancy firm, KLEFI CONSEIL.
 She has expertise in the financial field and strong experience in risk management.